 For many years, practitioners had all but written off the rarely invoked commensurate in scope test.
-Then, in April of 2008, a high ranking IRS official stated that the IRS was planning to develop an initiative focusing on the commensurate in scope test.
-Since that time, the IRS has been invoking the commensurate in scope test more frequently.
+Then, in April of 2008, a high-ranking IRS official stated that the IRS was planning to develop an initiative focusing on the commensurate in-scope test.
+Since that time, the IRS has been invoking the commensurate in-scope test more frequently.
 Therefore, tax-exempt organizations and practitioners must be prepared to confront it.

-Since then, the IRS has applied the test to reach a desired result, often without a clear legal rationale.
+Since then, the IRS has applied the test to reach the desired result, often without a clear legal rationale.
 As a result, the IRS’ various applications of the commensurate test have muddied the waters so that no uniform understanding of what it means to be commensurate in scope has taken shape.

 Historically, the IRS has applied the commensurate in scope test differently in different contexts.
 Initially, the service tested whether an activity was commensurate in scope with an organization’s resources by scrutinizing the destination of its income.
-The Supreme Court has ruled in a handful of cases that if income is used for charitable purposes, the organization can be considered tax exempt.
+The Supreme Court has ruled in a handful of cases that if income is used for charitable purposes, the organization can be considered tax-exempt.

-Congress later adopted the unrelated business income (UBI) tax rules and the prohibition on exemption for feeder organizations.
+Congress later adopted the unrelated business income (UBI) tax rules and the prohibition on the exemption for feeder organizations.
 The unrelated business income rules taxed income from non-charitable commercial ventures while permitting passive investment income to go untaxed.

 More recent applications of the commensurate test indicate that the focus of the test has shifted.
 The Service has begun to compare gross and net revenues and relative proportion of business and charitable activities in order to determine tax-exempt status.

-Whether it is to build an endowment, to fund capital expenditures, or some other legitimate charitable purpose, that purpose should be appropriately documented in board resolutions.
+Whether it is to build an endowment, fund capital expenditures, or some other legitimate charitable purpose, that purpose should be appropriately documented in board resolutions.
 Charities with endowments should periodically review their expenditure policy to determine whether it is spending its assets at an appropriate rate in light of its resources.
-Of course, where assets are donor restricted, the charity may not have a choice in the matter and that should be documented as well.
+Of course, where assets are donor-restricted, the charity may not have a choice in the matter and that should be documented as well.

-Finally, while application of the test has changed over the years, these elements have never been the most important considerations for determining tax-exempt status.
+Finally, while the application of the test has changed over the years, these elements have never been the most important considerations for determining tax-exempt status.
 Rather, the focus for tax-exempt determination has been on qualifying purpose, organization and operations intended to further that purpose, the absence of private benefit and private inurement, the absence of prohibited campaign interventions, and limited amounts of lobbying.